Age Spots And Sun Damage Treatments Include:

 The appropriate use of either lasers or IPL will be assessed at the consultation.

-There are certain lesions that can be treated in just one session, and these include the commonly called liver or age spots, benign lentigo and freckles.
-However, for lesions with deeper lying pigment, multiple treatment sessions may be necessary e.g. pigmented birthmarks, such as café-au-lait spots.
+There are certain lesions that can be treated in just one session, and these include the liver or age spots, benign lentigo and freckles.
+However, for lesions with deeper lying pigment, multiple treatment sessions may be necessary e.g. pigmented birthmarks.

-Laser treatments are usually scheduled at 6-8 week intervals, but often just one session is sufficient, depending on your individual response.
+Laser treatments are usually scheduled at 6-week intervals, but often just one session is sufficient, depending on your individual response.
 IPL treatments may be repeated every 3-4 weeks for a course of 4 sessions.

 You may experience a warm, stinging sensation in the area treated during the procedure.
-It can be described as feeling like a ‘warm elastic band snapping against the skin’.
 The treatment usually takes between 15 to 30 minutes.

-We recommend daily use of a broad-spectrum UVA and UVB sunscreen with a Sun Protection Factor (SPF) of at least 30, as an effective way to protect the skin from future sun damage (photodamage).
+We recommend daily use of a broad-spectrum UVA and UVB sunscreen with a Sun Protection Factor (SPF) of at least 30.
+Following the manufacturer’s instructions on application.